talhanaseers/EECS447/Logical_Relational_Schema_Design/Introduction.md

 - **Role-Based Access Control (RBAC):** Restricts user permissions based on assigned roles, such as Admin or Member.
 - **Constraint:** A rule applied to table attributes, such as NOT NULL or UNIQUE, to enforce data integrity.

+#### Additional Documentation
+Refer to Additional_Documentation.md within this directory.